vaporif/csharp-seedwork/README.md

 As this is a cutout refactoring of existing project in production it's currently under construction.

 TODO:

-1.Add Microservice example
+1. Add Microservice example
-1.Add Custom OpenId Provider via OpenIdDict
+1. Add Custom OpenId Provider via OpenIdDict
-1.Add EventSourcing project to SeedWork
+1. Add EventSourcing project to SeedWork
-1.Testing
+1. Testing
-1.Nuget publish
+1. Nuget publish